ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **b)** The ReVanced Extended download function is separate from the built-in download button which is reserved for YT Premium members.
 The ReVanced Extended download button can be enabled by going into Settings > ReVanced Extended > Overlay buttons > Show download button, **On**.
 The download button will appear beside the full-screen button in the video player.

+**c)** When you press the download button it will attempt to open [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest) to download the media.
+You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.

-**c)** To download videos you need a 3rd party downloader app installed on your device, such as Seal, YTDLnis, or NewPipe.
-To install a downloader, open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Overlay buttons > Downloader settings.
-Now select the downloader that you want to use and then press "Install".
-It will direct you to the GitHub page, where you can download and install the downloader.
+After you install a downloader, open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Overlay buttons > Downloader settings.

-After it is installed and working, open YT ReVanced Extended again and navigate to Settings > ReVanced Extended > Overlay buttons > Downloader settings, and select the downloader that you installed.
-Press "Save".
-Now when you press the download button it will open a pop-up from the downloader so that you can easily download videos.
+If your downloader is on the list, tap on it and press "Save".
+Then restart the app.
+If your downloader is not on the list, manually enter the package name and then restart the app.